hot22shot/docker-goaccess/README.md

 # Changes
 * Bump to v1.4.5.
-* Basic authentification in the embedded nginx with .htpasswd : if needed you can put your own .htpasswd file by mounting it at runtime in the docker command :
+* Basic authentification in the embedded nginx with .htpasswd, if needed you can put your own .htpasswd file by mounting it at runtime in the docker command :
+*For docker-compose*
 ```
-For docker-compose :
     volume:
       - <local path to htpasswd>\.htpasswd:\opt\.htpasswd
 ```
+*For docker*
 ```
-For docker :
 -v <local path to htpasswd>\.htpasswd:\opt\.htpasswd
 ```
 * Localisation forced to fr_FR.UTF8